 Finally click OK to import the data.
-A new transcription document is created with the imported annotations as its contents.
+If a transcription document was open when starting the import, the imported tiers and annotations will be added to the already open document, otherwise a new transcription document is created with the imported annotations as its contents.